Neomezia: Taxonomy

 It was published by Oskar Hermann Wilhelm Votsch in 1904.

 Subspecies

 It has an accepted subspecies, Neomezia cubensis subsp. oligospinosa (Lepper) Borhidi which is native to north-western Cuba.

 Etymology

 The genus name of Neomezia is in honour of Carl Christian Mez (1866–1944), a German botanist and university professor.
 The Latin specific epithet of cubensis means "of Cuba" (where the plant was found).

-Ecology

 Habitat

 It occurs in deciduous forests on limestone.